evan-reichert/NCAA-Gymnastics-Data-Analysis/README.md

 ### Visualization
 - Generated ranked performance charts using Matplotlib
-- Visualized event impact on total score
+- Visualized team dominance across all charted years
-- Produced comparative team performance graphs
+- Produced a bar graph that displays the relationship of team vs. their dominance

 ---